diegoriera/Convert-VTT-to-SRT/README.md

-# This script convert VTT files downloades from Microsoft Stream to SRT to be used in Linedin
+# This script converts VTT files downloaded from Microsoft Stream to SRT format to be used in Linkedin